noynaert/vue3act311/notes/0010_Getting_Started.md

 ## Installing Vue

-Generally, there are three ways to install [https://vuejs.org/v2/guide/installation.html](https://vuejs.org/v2/guide/installation.html)
+Generally, there are at least four ways to install [https://vuejs.org/v2/guide/installation.html](https://vuejs.org/v2/guide/installation.html)

-1. Bring it in from the CDN
+* Bring it in from the CDN
+   * Avoid for anything except simple/demo projects
+* Direct script insertion
+   * Development Version
+     * Includes warnings and development help
+   * Minified for production version
+     * Loads quickly and doesn't show warnings to the user
-2. Install locally with NPM
+* Install locally with NPM
-3. Initialize the project with the NPM CLI.
+* Initialize the project with the NPM CLI.